Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Part-B: Design Form frm_Students for tbl_Students and creates three simple Queries to prepare the data for Charts.

-3. Part-C: Create a PIE Chart on frm_Students Form.
+3. Part-C: Create a PIE Chart on the frm_Students Form.

 Part-A:

-1. Create a Table with the Structure, as shown in the first image on the top, and name the table as tbl_Students.
-You can ignore the two empty fields on the Table.
-As you can see the table contains three students’ exam scores for five subjects, out of hundred each.
+1. Create a table with the same structure shown in the first image at the top, and name it tbl_Students.
+You may ignore the two empty fields in the table design.
+As illustrated, the table contains exam scores for three students, each evaluated in five subjects, with a maximum of 100 marks per subject.

-2. Key in those sample data into tbl_Students Table.
+2. Key in those sample data into the tbl_Students Table.

-3. Create a small table with two fields, with the structure shown in the above image, and save it with the name tbl_MaxMarks.
+3. Create a small table with two fields, as shown in the image above, and save it with the name tbl_MaxMarks.

 4. Create a single record with the sample data, shown in the image above.